doublethink/maxiban/README.md

 ### What if I am using a proxy or TOR?
 The final public IP of MaxiBans route is the IP that is discouraged.
 If you are running from home with no static IP, the CG-NAT egress IP will be discouraged.
-If the OS running MaxiBan is using a SOCK5 proxy, the remote IP will be discouraged.
+If the OS running MaxiBan is using a SOCK5 proxy or VPN, the remote IP will be discouraged.
 If the OS running MaxiBan is using TOR, the IP of the exit relay will be discouraged.
 MaxiBan does not currently support onion addresses but its worth mentioning only other TOR nodes can connect to onion addresses...
 MaxiBan has not been tested through a proxy or TOR.